jcastro295/WSN-server-project/README.md

-# Server for WSN project
+# Real-time data collection project project

-This repo stores the code I made for the WSN server project for UFPS
+This repo stores the code I developed for a server to take care of real-time measurements from a Wireless Sensor Network project for Francisco de Paula Santander University.